jhipster/generator-jhipster-react-native/docs/project-structure.md

-## Boilerplate walkthrough
+# Boilerplate walkthrough

+The project structure is as close to JHipster's React client as possible.

+`index.js` is the entrypoint of the app.
+It bootstraps React Native Navigation and sends the user to the launch screen.

+## app
-Your `App` folder is where most of the goodies are found in an Ignite Next app.
+Your `app` folder is where most of the files are found in an Ignite JHipster.
 Let's walk through them in more detail.
-Start with `Containers/App.js` (described below) and work your way down the walkthrough in order.
+Start with the `config` folder and work your way down the walkthrough in order.

-### Components

-React components go here...
-We won't go through each in detail -- open each file to read the comments and view the code.

-#### Storybook

-[Storybook](https://storybook.js.org/) has been setup to show off components in the different states.
-Storybook is a great way to develop and test components outside of use in your app.
-Simply run `npm run storybook` to get started.
-All stores are contained in the `*.story.js` files along side the components.

-### Config
+### config

 Initialize and configure things here.

-* `AppConfig.js` - simple React Native configuration here, contains the JHipster API url
+* `app-config.js` - simple React Native configuration here, contains the JHipster API url and app URL scheme
-* `DebugConfig.js` - define how you want your debug environment to act
+* `debug-config.js` - define how you want your debug environment to act
-* `ReactotronConfig.js` - configures [Reactotron](https://github.com/infinitered/reactotron) in your project (Note: this [will be extracted](https://github.com/infinitered/ignite/issues/779) into a plugin in the future)
+* `reactotron-config.js` - configures [Reactotron](https://github.com/infinitered/reactotron) in your project.
-* `ReduxPersist.js` - configures Redux Persist
+* `redux-persist.js` - configures Redux Persist

-### Containers
+### modules

-Containers are (mostly) full screens, although they can be sections of screens or application containers.

-* `App.js` - your main application.
-We create a Redux store and configure it here
-* `ChangePasswordScreen.js` - contains the screen for changing a user's password
-* `DrawerContent.js` - contains the content of the Drawer component that opens from the left side of the screen
+#### account

+Contains files for handling registration, password management, and user settings.

+#### chat (websockets only)

+* `chat-screen.js` - shows live chat messages from other users
+* `chat-reducer.js` - chat state management

+#### entities

-* `EntitiesScreen.js` - lists the generated entities and a link to their screen
+* `entities-screen.js` - lists the generated entities and a link to their screen

-* `ForgotPasswordScreen.js` - contains the screen for letting a user reset their password
+#### home

-* `LaunchScreen.js` - this is the first screen shown in your application.
-It's loaded into the Navigation component
+* `launch-screen.js` - this is the first screen shown in your application

-* `LoginScreen.js` - an example login screen.
-Read the comments in there to learn more!
-* `RegisterScreen.js` - contains the registration page for new users to create an account
-* `SettingsScreen.js` - contains the settings page for a user to update their account information
+#### login

+* `login-screen.js` - the login screen, contains a login and password input
+* `login-reducer.js` - login state management
-* `Styles` - styling for each of the above containers and screens
+* `login-sagas.js` - login logic for getting the response from the JHipster backend

+### navigation

+Your primary and other navigation components reside here.

+* `layouts.js` - contains the layout configuration of the app, registers all scenes to the Navigation library, and contains convenience methods for navigating to a specific screen

+#### drawer

+* `drawer-content.js` - contains the content of the Drawer component that opens from the left side of the screen
+* `drawer-button.js` - button used in the drawer-content container

-### Fixtures
+### shared

+#### components

+Contains shared components such as `alert-message`, `full-button`, `rounded-button`, and `search-bar`.

+#### fixtures

 Contains json files that mimic API responses for quicker development.
-These are used by the `Services/FixtureApi.js` object to mock API responses.
+These are used by the `app/shared/services/fixture-api.js` object to mock API responses.

-### Images
+#### images

 Contains actual images (usually png) used in your application.

-### Lib

-We recommend using this folder for modules that can be extracted into their own NPM packages at some point.

-### Navigation

-Your primary and other navigation components reside here.

-* `Layouts.js` - contains your navigation scenes

-### Redux, Sagas

-Contains a preconfigured Redux and Redux-Sagas setup.
-Review each file carefully to see how Redux interacts with your application.
-Infinite Red has several blog posts which help explain the saga/redux structure  ([here](https://shift.infinite.red/a-tour-of-react-native-part-2-redux-friends-4fed022aaa1e) and [here](https://shift.infinite.red/using-redux-saga-to-simplify-your-growing-react-native-codebase-2b8036f650de))

-### Services
+The images are loaded in `app/shared/themes/images.js`

+#### reducers

+Contains shared reducers such as `account`, `app-state`, and `user`

+#### sagas

+Contains shared sagas, similar to the shared reducers

+#### services

 Contains your API service and other important utilities for your application.

-* `Api.js` - main API service, giving you an interface to communicate with your back end
+* `api.js` - main API service, giving you an interface to communicate with your back end
-* `FixtureApi.js` - mocks your API service, making it faster to develop early on in your app
+* `fixture-api.js` - mocks your API service, making it faster to develop early on in your app
-* `ImmutablePersistenceTransform.js` - part of the redux-persist implementation
-* `RehydrationServices.js` - part of the redux-persist implementation
+* `rehydration.service.js` - part of the redux-persist implementation

-### Themes
+#### themes

 Styling themes used throughout your app styles.

-* `ApplicationStyles.js` - app-wide styles
+* `application.styles.js` - app-wide styles
-* `Colors.js` - defined colors for your app
+* `colors.js` - defined colors for your app
-* `Fonts.js` - defined fonts for your app
+* `fonts.js` - defined fonts for your app
-* `Images.js` - loads and caches images used in your app
+* `images.js` - loads and caches images used in your app
-* `Metrics.js` - useful measurements of things like searchBarHeight
+* `metrics.js` - useful measurements of things like searchBarHeight

-### Transforms

-Helpers for transforming data between API and your application and vice versa.
-An example is provided that you can look at to see how it works.
+## e2e (optional)

+Contains [Detox E2E tests](https://github.com/wix/Detox).
+These tests run on a device or emulator and follow steps described in the test files.
+They are very similar to Protractor or Selenium tests.

+## test

-### Tests
+### spec

-This folder (located as a sibling to `App`) contains sample Jest snapshot and unit tests for your application.
+Contains sample Jest snapshot and unit tests for your application.

+### storybook

+[Storybook](https://storybook.js.org/) has been setup to show off components in the different states.
+Storybook is a great way to develop and test components outside of use in your app.
+Install your app on a device or emulator, exit the React Native packager, and run run `npm run storybook` to get started.
+All stores are contained in the `*.story.js` files along side the components.